Nifemi0/one-click-/HIDDEN_FEATURE_README.md

-# 🎭 Enhanced AI Trap Deployment - Hidden Feature
+# 🚀 Hidden Premium Feature: Enhanced AI Deployment

-## 📋 Overview

-This is a **hidden premium feature** that will be revealed weeks after the initial launch of Drosera Security Traps.
+This is a **hidden premium feature** that will be revealed weeks after the initial launch of One Click Security Traps.
 It provides enterprise-grade AI-powered trap deployment with complete automation, TOML configuration, and iTrap file generation.

 ## 🚀 Feature Status